Diffusion Blend: Inference-Time Multi-Preference Alignment for Diffusion Models: Acknowledgement

 \section{Acknowledgement}

-This work was supported in part by the National Science Foundation (NSF) under grants NSF CAREER EPCN-2045783, ECCS-529620-00002, and CNS-526050-00002; the US Army Contracting Command under W911NF-22-1-0151 and W911NF-21-20064; the US National Science Foundation under CMMI-2038625; and the US Office of Naval Research under N00014-21-1-2385.
+This material is based upon work partially supported by the National Science Foundation (NSF) under grants CNS-2328395, FuSe2-2425399, and NSF CAREER EPCN-2045783, the US Army Contracting Command under Contract Numbers W911NF2520046, W911NF2210151, and W911NF2120064, and the US Office of Naval Research under contract N00014-24-12615.

 This research was conducted using the advanced computing resources provided by the Texas A\&M High Performance Research Computing.